1st Maine Cavalry Regiment: Stoneman's raid and the Chancellorsville Campaign

 Rebel scouts had noticed some cavalry moving out of Falmouth but were ignorant of its intent.
 The 1st Maine's LT Stone of Company A was acting as the assistant brigade quartermaster when he was captured by a small party of Mosby's Rangers and taken to Warrenton to get back across the river for interrogation.
 The rain had increased the size and speed of the river at the ford so that his captors were reluctant to move into the stream.
 To goad his men, the party's commander, a LT Paine, spurred his horse into the river, and was promptly swept off.
 Despite being a prisoner, Paine moved into the river downstream, while his other captors dithered and grabbed his captor saving his life.
 In return, he was promised he would be sent directly to Lee's headquarters with a recommendation to be returned without exchange as reward for this act.
-While being transported to Richmond, Paine, on Stone's horse, and his party were in turn captured by the 8th Illinois in COL Horace B. Sargent's 1st Brigade of BGEN William W. Averell's 1st Division of this expedition.
+While being transported to Richmond, Paine, on Stone's horse, and his party were in turn captured by the 8th Illinois in Col. Horace B. Sargent's 1st Brigade of Brig.
+Gen. William W. Averell's 1st Division of this expedition.
 Stone spent barely a week away from the regiment and was back with his horse by Wednesday, April 22.

 By the evening of April 19, Stoneman had the command shed "all men and horses not in good condition, and all extra baggage, to the rear, and prepare for long and rapid marches, day and night, as the cavalry was about to show an indulgent government that the money and pains taken to render this arm of the service efficient was not thrown away.'"
 The rain and the mud still hindered the force to the extent that by Wednesday, April 22, the 1st Maine found itself in Warrenton, VA still on the Federal side of the river.
 The men found a respite in that being within a town, they were allowed to light fires.
 They remained in Warrenton through Saturday, April 25.